Wildlife license plates

 How much do license plates cost?

 When you switch to a wildlife license plate, a portion of the cost will be donated directly to the DWR, and a portion will be collected by the Utah Department of Motor Vehicles.
-Of your annual registration renewal, $25 will be donated to the DWR each year.
+Here's the breakdown:

 How to get your plate